Professor Nina-Anne Lawrence

 Also holding an MBA specialising in internationalisation, Nina-Anne’s BA and MA are in linguistics.
 She has authored a book on business presentations published by Longman.

-She is currently the Chair of the University Pathway Alliance (UPA), an association for universities with their own international foundation programmes.
+She is the outgoing Chair of the University Pathway Alliance (UPA), an association for universities with their own international foundation programmes.
 She is also a member of the editorial board for the InForm Journal.

 In her free time, Nina-Anne enjoys ‘world’s strongest man’ style strength training and competes in regional strongwoman competitions.
 As a qualified personal trainer, she coached a staff Strength4Life class at the University of Leeds for which she won the Remarkable Coach Award presented by Strength & Conditioning Education 2021.